Archive for the ‘pickling’ Category

 There are a few basic ingredients that make this appetizer work…

 First and foremost, you need a bottle of good vodka in the freezer.
-Despite their lack of love for anything Russian, Lithuanians knew a good vodka when they saw one, and Stolichnaya has been the favorite for many years.
+Despite their lack of love for anything Russian, Lithuanians like their vodka, and Stolichnaya was my Dad’s favorite back in the day.
 Even now, with hundreds of vodkas to choose from, I still go to the red-labeled Stoli bottle for this dish.
+(Though it’s now distilled in Latvia.)
 I find a space in the freezer…jam that bottle in there…and let it get nice and cold.

 Obviously, good quality herring is essential.
 Though I can get them fresh when I’m back home on Long Island, the usual choice is from a jar.
 For me, there’s no better quality than Acme products out of Brooklyn, NY.
 (If you saw the episode of “Bizarre Foods America” with Andrew Zimmern where he visited a salmon processing plant in Brooklyn, that was Acme Smoked Fish.)
 You can find them in many supermarkets.
 The excellent Blue Hill Bay herring in dill sauce is an Acme product and can be found at Whole Foods.